 However, enterprises are quickly realizing two very valid risks associated with migrating 100% of their IT infrastructure to public cloud.

-The first risk pertains to today's AI-intensive work-loads.
-AI-intensive work-loads tend to perform better on GPU-centric infrastructure.
-But when clustered GPU's are required to run AI-intensive work-loads, and those clustered GPUs are in the cloud, the cost of migrating and scaling these work-loads can become cost prohibitive.
+The first risk pertains to today's AI-intensive workloads.
+AI-intensive workloads tend to perform better on GPU-centric infrastructure.
+But when clustered GPU's are required to run them and those clustered GPUs are in the cloud, the cost of migrating and scaling these workloads can become cost prohibitive.
 More and more companies are realizing that the more dynamic their compute workloads— especially GPU-centric workloads— the less sense it makes to migrate 100% of their IT infrastructure to the public cloud.